Technical Calculator

-“Calorimetry is the process of calculating the amount of heat energy released or absorbed in a chemical reaction”
+“Calorimetry is the process of calculating the quantity of warmth power released or absorbed in a chemical reaction”

-The calorimeter constant is usually presented in units of joules per degree Celsius (J/°C) or joules per Kelvin (J/K).
+The calorimeter constant is typically provided in gadgets of joules according to diploma Celsius (J/°C) or joules in keeping with Kelvin (J/ok).

 Total heat energy = Q = \(\delta{Q_{1}} + \delta{Q_{2}} + \delta{Q_{3}}+ ... + \delta {Q_ {I}}\)

-The amount of heat gained or lost can be calculated by the following equation.
+The amount of warmth received or lost may be calculated with the aid of the following equation.

 \(\Delta Q = m c \Delta T\)